Skip to content

 Prerequisites:

-1. Log into the RustFS UI console.
+1. Log in to the RustFS Console.

 object creation from ui